Tag: Baroness Kinnock of Holyhead

 The below Parliamentary question was asked by Baroness Kinnock of Holyhead on 2016-03-07.

-To ask Her Majesty’s Government what estimate they have made of the impact on UK tax receipts of the corporate tax regimes in Crown Dependencies and British Overseas Territories.
+To ask Her Majesty’s Government what estimate they have made of the impact of tax regimes in each Crown Dependency and British Overseas Territory on tax receipts from individuals.

 Lord O’Neill of Gatley